dark-knight-finance/darkknight-api/README.md

 ## [`/assets`](https://api.dark.knightswap.financial/api/v2/assets)

-Returns the tokens in the top ~1000 pairs on KnightSwap, sorted by reserves.
+Returns the tokens in the top ~1000 pairs on DarkKnight, sorted by reserves.
 Results are edge cached for 24 hours.

 ### Request